 Hi, I’m Ananya Cleetus (she/her), a senior in Computer Science at the University of Illinois Urbana-Champaign and the founder of Anemone, a mental health crisis app for people in emergencies.
 I am currently the chair of the CS Mental Health Committee but in the past, I’ve taught a freshman honors course, CS196, and helped run Reflections|Projections, the largest -run technology conference in the Midwest.
 In addition to my work at UIUC, I’ve also developed my own low cost 3d-printed robotic prosthetic arm for leprosy victims in India which I presented at the White House and started Magikstra, a Carnegie Science Award-winning social network for high school students to find mentors.
 I also have a day named after me in the city of Pittsburgh.
 In my free time, I make pecan pies and memes (I started UIUC Memes for Underfunded Teens and taught a meme class at Illinois CS Sail for four years.).

 Besides tech, my other main passion is mental health.
 I started getting involved in the mental health advocacy space through my own lived experiences with bipolar disorder, depression, and anxiety.
 I took over a year off from school to focus on my health and create Anemone, before returning to campus.
 I even gave a TEDx talk about my mental health journey, if you’re interested in that sort of thing.
 Since rejoining UIUC, I’ve helped with initiatives such as the development of an Engineering-wide mental health syllabus statement, a student mental health forum, student ID card resources, and a campus-wide mental health task force.
 I’ve served on Mental Health America’s Collegiate Mental Health Innovation Council, as co-chair of UIUC’s Counseling Center Advisory Committee and worked on projects with We Are Saath and Active Minds.
-I've also been a mental health advisor for a variety of tech companies and groups, including Google.
+I've also been a mental health advisor for a variety of tech companies and groups, including Google and SAMHSA (Substance Abuse and Mental Health Services Administration).
 This past year, I was also fortunate enough to receive funding from the Fiddler Innovation Fellowship and Carle Illinois Health Maker Lab for my app, Anemone.

 We are currently looking to grow our team so if mental health interests you or you just enjoy building tech for good, feel free to shoot me a message!